When Validation Becomes Unimportant

 Validation becomes unimportant only once you’re ahead of the game.
 Even then, truly mastering HTML and CSS, it’s best to stick with valid markup and styling.
 Improving latency might constitute the only exception, ever.

 The motivation to point this out are several discussions I had that “deprioritize” validation in order to save bits and bytes.
 Alas, the context included use of

 font elements, layout tables, and the like, and as you may relate, talking about invalid markup in order to save load time in this environment is kind of silly.
-So I repeat the statement above: Consider “invalidating” your documents and style sheets for the sake of load time once you prove to be a master.
+So I repeat the statement above: Consider “invalidating” your documents and style sheets for the sake of load time once you proved to be a master.

-There are so many things to address before e.g. dropping code that is not necessary but required per spec.
+There are so many other things to address before dropping code that is not necessary but required per spec.
 Using markup according to its semantics can save bytes.
 Careful consideration of IDs and classes (including spare use of microformats) can save bytes.
 Questioning elements, referring to “divitis” and certain

 meta elements, can save bytes.
 Proper use of HTML (instead of XHTML) can save bytes.
 And the list goes on, including many additional performance measures unrelated to HTML.